JaganS-7/Technical-Projects/Series Arc Fault Detection in DC power system/readme.md

 1. MATLAB
 2. Signal Processing Toolbox
 3. Wavelet Toolbox
+## Results
+The proposed algorithm was executed over ten times (10 iterations), consistently yielding identical results with each test.
+This uniformity across multiple trials suggests a success rate of approximately 100% for the current data acquired under a rheostat load within the DC network.

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, feel free to fork the repository, make your changes, and submit a pull request.

+## Note
+This project involves a load such as a rheostat.
+So present algorithm works for this load.
+But changes may apply in the code for other loads such as motor, etc...